-Born in Philadelphia, Megan Weiler grew up in the small town of Konstanz (Germany), where she attended the Heinrich Suso Gymnasium.
+Born in Philadelphia, Megan Weiler grew up in Konstanz (Germany), where she attended the Heinrich Suso Gymnasium.
 Despite being a stone’s throw from the Alps, she never learned to ski properly.
 Instead she developed a love for Italy, and had her first summer job at Casalini Libri in Florence.
 She studied English literature at Bryn Mawr College and Yale; from 2018 to 2019 she was enrolled in the MFA writing program at Columbia University.

 Weiler has held many different jobs while writing, from serving beer to the yodeling club in Altnau, Switzerland, to helping foreign nationals in Philadelphia with immigration procedures and